crazoter/My-Docs/docs/markdown/CS4246_summary.md

 * Search:
   * Forward: wk 1 39/65
   * Backward: wk 1 40/65
-    * Relevant-state search:
+    * **Relevant-state search:**
+      * Actions are relevant when:
-      * Action must not negate an element of current goal
+        * Action doesn't negate a predicate in the current goal
-      * Action must unify an element of the current goal
+        * Action unifies a predicate in the current goal
-      * Add preconditions to action to current goal descript
+      * Add the preconditions of the action to current goal descript
   * Heuristics:
     * Ignore preconditions
     * Ignore delete lists